dash2014/SLSimpleFactoryPatternDemo/README.md

 Human is a super class, to provide a interface type of HumanFactory class method, and a class method.

-Teacher is one of subclass of Human, overide the superclass's method.
+Teacher is one of subclasses of Human, overide the superclass's method.

 Student is another subclass of Human, overide the superclass's method as Teacher.